Easily Use Regular Expressions with The R Language

 If you created a new regular expression, test and debug it in RegexBuddy before using it in your R code.
 Test each regex in RegexBuddy’s safe sandbox without risking precious data.
 Quickly apply the regex to a wide variety of input and sample data, without having to produce that input through your statistical package.

 Finally, let RegexBuddy generate a source code snippet that you can copy and paste directly into the R IDE or your favorite R code editor.
 Just choose what you want to use the regex for, and a fully functional code snippet is ready.
+The snippet can use the built-in R regexpr and grep functions, or it can use the regex functions of the stringi pacakge.
 You can change the names of variables and parameters to suit your naming style or the current situation, which RegexBuddy automatically remembers.

 Don’t bother trying to remember the R function calls and the parameters they require.
 And don’t worry about properly escaping backslashes and quotes.
 Just tell RegexBuddy what you want to do, and you will get the proper R code straight away.